Protect Your Business: A Research Guide for Entrepreneurs

 Selecting the proper legal structure for your business is one of the first and most crucial decisions you’ll make.
 A Limited Liability Company (LLC) is one of the most popular choices, offering personal asset protection.
 This means your assets, such as your home, car, or savings, are shielded from business-related liabilities or debts.

 An LLC provides a legal barrier between your personal and business finances, reducing the risk of individual financial harm.
-Other business structures, such as sole proprietorships or partnerships, do not offer this level of protection, which can make your assets vulnerable in case of financial troubles, lawsuits, or debt issues.
+Other business structures, such as sole proprietorships or partnerships, do not offer this level of protection, leaving your assets vulnerable in the event of financial difficulties, lawsuits, or debt issues.

 2. Secure Your Business Name and Ideas